192Iridium77/starrealms_authority/README.md

 ## Bugs

 - history shows turn 1 twice
-- when between 30-40 authority, white text lacks contrast
-- images need to be pre-loaded so they don't block while user adjusts authority

 ## Future Features

 - Graph history in a new tab
 - Set up number of players
 - Celebrate winner effects (eg. confetti, sounds)
-- Options/Button to invert player view
 - track a single player and use multiple phones (supports many players this way)
-- PWA
-- offline mode
 - custom starting authority

 ---